replicate/keepsake/go/README.md

-# Replicate CLI & Go library
+# Keepsake CLI & Go library

-This is the `replicate` command-line program and a shared library used by Python to store data on S3/GCS (see `pkg/shared/`).
+This is the `keepsake` command-line program and a shared library used by Python to store data on S3/GCS (see `pkg/shared/`).

 ## Build / install